Darkseid War: Act Three: Gods of Justice

 Lex Luthor arrives to help turn the tide in the battle.
-Batman, sitting in the Mobius Chair, tells Superman and Wonder Woman how to take down Mobius, and Superman releases the apokoliptian energy on Mobius to wound him.
-Mobius gets back up, and attacks Lex Luthor, but before killing him Grail arrives with Myrinda Black and a possessed Steve Trevor under the influence of the Anti-Life Equation.
-Grail orders Steve Trevor to unleash a blast on Mobius, turning him into a skeleton, and telling Steve to attack the rest of the League.
+Batman, sitting in the Mobius Chair, tells Superman and Wonder Woman how to take down Mobius, and Superman releases the Apokoliptian energy on Mobius to wound him.
+Mobius gets back up, and attacks Lex Luthor, but before killing him Grail arrives with Myrina Black and a possessed Steve Trevor under the influence of the Anti-Life Equation.
+Grail orders Trevor to unleash a blast on Mobius, turning him into a skeleton, and telling Steve to attack the rest of the League.

-Superwoman gives birth to a boy, while Superman and Lex Luthor trying to take down Steve Trevor.
+Superwoman gives birth to a boy, while Superman and Lex Luthor try to defeat Steve Trevor.
 Grid tries to convince Superwoman and Owlman to leave, but Superwoman uses her baby's power to absorb the Apokoliptian energy of Superman and Lex Luthor.
 Superwoman plans to absorb everyone's powers so she can conquer the world, but Grail kills her and takes the baby.
-Grail uses the baby's power to split Flash and Black Racer as well as Shazam's apokoliptian powers.
+Grail uses the baby's power to absorb Shazam's Apokoliptian powers and split the Flash and Black Racer.
 It is revealed that Cyborg and Jessica Cruz are stuck in the realm of the Power Ring (due to Power Ring tricking Cyborg to turn him into Grid), and Cyborg hacks the power ring from the inside so the Power Ring steps in front of the Black Racer.
 The Black Racer kills the Power Ring, and leaves.
-The Justice League attacks Grail, but Grail uses the baby to take the Anti-Life Equation from Steve Trevor, turning the baby into Darkseid.
+The Justice League attacks Grail, but Grail uses the baby to take the Anti-Life Equation from Trevor, turning the baby into Darkseid.

-Grail tells Darkseid to kill the Justice League, and Hal Jordan gives his green lantern ring to Batman, breaking him out of the Mobius Chair.
+Grail tells Darkseid to kill the Justice League, and Hal Jordan gives his Green Lantern ring to Batman, breaking him out of the Mobius Chair.
 Owlman and Grid take the Mobius Chair and disappear.
-Big Barda and Mister Miracle join the fight against Grail, and Myrinda Black sides with the Justice League after realizing that Grail is corrupt just like Darkseid.
-Myrinda Black explains Grail is her and Darkseid's daughter, and Grail was supposed to kill Darkseid, not bring him back.
-Myrinda Black and Wonder Woman fight Grail and Batman tells Wonder Woman the only way to defeat Grail is to separate the Anti-Life Equation from Darkseid.
+Big Barda and Mister Miracle join the fight against Grail, and Myrina Black sides with the Justice League after realizing that Grail is corrupt just like Darkseid.
+Myrina explains that Grail is her and Darkseid's daughter, and Grail was supposed to kill Darkseid, not bring him back.
+Myrina and Wonder Woman fight Grail and Batman tells Wonder Woman the only way to defeat Grail is to separate the Anti-Life Equation from Darkseid.
 Grail kills her mother, and accidentally hits Darkseid, separating the Anti-Life Equation from him and defeating Darkseid.